Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Schwabing has plenty of accommodation options for all budget travelers from luxury hotels to stylish boutique guesthouses.
 You may even be able to find a room with views over the Englischer Garten.

-Best places to stay in Munich in Schwabing:
+Best accommodations in Schwabing:

 luxury ($$$): Andaz Munich Schwabinger Tor – a concept by Hyatt, 5-star hotel, set at the Schwabinger Tor in Munich, between the Olympic Stadium and the English Garden.
 Its rooftop bar offering stunning views of the city and towards the Alps.